rmcanany/SolidEdge-VarHandler/README.md

 Francesco Arfilli 2025

-Solid Edge VarHandler helps you do engineering analysis on moving parts and assemblies.
+Solid Edge VarHandler helps you do engineering analysis on parts and assemblies in motion.
 You can create scripted animations, trace out keypoint paths in 2D or 3D, check interference through a range of motion, and more.

 It works by stepping through values you define on variables you select.
 The variables can be processed sequentially or in parallel, or a combination of both.